 The first thing I did when I was done (besides eat a banana) was tell my brother I wanted to go soak in the Bay.
 I thought tons of people would be there, since I couldn't imagine what it would feel like if I didn't soak my legs in ice cold water for 20 minutes.
 But when I got down there, I was all alone.
 Those marathoners don't know anything about recovering!

 Of course, I am still in a lot of pain today, so I guess it didn't help completely...But I am sure I would be much worse off if I hadn't gone for a dip.
+All in all it was an amazing day.
+I learned that I can run 26.2 miles!
+And that I can enjoy most of it.

 It's time to hang my medal up on my windowsill with the other ones...although I feel like this one should have a special place.